Welcome to this Virgin Atlantic Flight Review in Upper Class!

 Before long it was time to settle back and try to get some sleep.

-I reckon I got about 6 hours sleep on an overall 10.5 hour flight, which I can’t complain about.
+I reckon I got about 6 hours sleep on an overall 10.5 hour flight, which I can't complain about.
 I did use a second blow-up pillow that I had brought with me and I think that made all the difference.
-As my next 12 flights on this Round the World Trip will be economy, I’m hoping my trusty pillow will help me get a little rest on the road!
+As my next 12 flights on this round the world trip were to be in economy, I'd hoped my trusty pillow will help me get a little rest on the road!

 Flight Report: Breakfast Service